widefly/wsl-dev-notes/doc/windows/putty.md

   - Save private key (ppk) to the data\putty folder

 ## recommended putty settings
+Apply the following settings when creating a new putty profile.
+These settings can be applied to "Default Settings" as well.
 - Connection > SSH > X11, "enable X11 forwarding"
 - Connection > Data, enter the linux username on field "Auto-login username"
 - Connection > Data, enter "linux" on field terminal-type string